Don't forget about us: Irma's desperate Caribbean survivors

 "Most of the people left with just the clothes on their backs."

 "I want to get back because I want to start to rebuild.
-It's sinking in, you're feeling the impact of the hurricane, after a day or two you realize you have lost everything."
+It's sinking in, you're feeling the impact of the hurricane.
+After a day or two you realize you have lost everything."

 Burton is staying with a friend in Antigua, while many others are in shelters on the island.

-"The people of Antigua have done so much to make us feel comfortable, but I just want to get home, it is human nature."
+"The people of Antigua have done so much to make us feel comfortable, but I just want to get home.
+It is human nature."

 St. Martin/St. Maarten